What is a neck X-ray?

 Dense structures like bones appear white on X-rays because very little radiation can pass through them to expose the film on the other side.
-Soft tissues are less dense, so more radiation can pass through them.
+Soft tissues are less dense.
+That means more radiation can pass through them.
 These structures will appear dark gray on the X-ray image.

 - fractured or broken bones

-- swelling in or near your airway
+- swelling in or near your trachea

 - bone tumors or cysts

 - chronic wear on the disks and joints of your neck, which is called cervical spondylosis

 - joints that are pushed out of their normal positions, which are called dislocations

 - abnormal growths on the bones, which are called bone spurs